mdxpl/htmx-bundle-monorepo/README.md

 > Add one or more [response headers](https://htmx.org/reference/#response_headers) to control the behavior of the
 > client-side.
-> For simple responses, use one of defined response type.
+> For simple responses, use one of the defined response types.

 ```php
     public function refresh(): HtmxResponse